2017-18 Peder-Sather grant fellow: Magne Lauritzen

 The grant supports the IGenSpectrum Summer Research Supplement for undergraduate researchers.
 This program provides additional opportunities for LGBT undergraduate students who stay at or visit Berkeley this summer to become involved in the scientific community.
 The students in the program will meet with graduate student leaders once per week for eight weeks to participate in activities such as journal club, lab tours, and extracurricular activities.
 Activities have direct relevance to experimental particle physics, including a tour to the Stanford Linear Accelerator Complex and conversations with a particle physics professors at Berkeley.

-Rebecca is studying machine learning, neuromorphic computing, digital circuit design, and qualifying as an author on the ATLAS experiment.
+Rebecca is studying machine learning, neuromorphic computing, digital circuit design, and searching for long-lived exotic particles in ATLAS data.
+She is an author on the ATLAS experiment.

 Veronica is studying analog circuit design, high speed data transmission, and pixel detector systems.
 She is an ATLAS experiment author.